SSWConsulting/SSW.Rules.Content/rules/tasks-do-you-know-to-ensure-that-relevant-emails-are-attached-to-tasks/rule.md

 ---
+seoDescription: Ensure relevant emails are attached to tasks by designating a scribe who takes notes and screenshots, turns them into multiple emails, and adds them to Azure DevOps.
+This preserves task history and keeps stakeholders informed of status updates.
 type: rule
 title: Tasks - Do you know to ensure that relevant emails are attached to tasks?
 uri: tasks-do-you-know-to-ensure-that-relevant-emails-are-attached-to-tasks